dannybauman/30-day-map-challenge-2025/README.md

 **Step 2: Prompt Preparation**
 - Open `implementation-base.txt` template
 - Customize with: theme, chosen concept, data source
-- Copy standardized prompt to clipboard
+- Copy the prompt to clipboard

 **Step 3: Parallel Platform Launch**
 ```
 Open in separate tabs:
-1. Claude Artifacts
+1. Claude Artifacts (⚠️ struggles with external APIs, but close)
+2. Google Gemini Canvas (⚠️ struggles with external APIs, but was close)
-2. ChatGPT Canvas
+3. ChatGPT Canvas
-3. Bolt.new
+4. Bolt.new
-4. V0.dev
+5. V0.dev
-5. Google AI Studio Apps
+6. Google AI Studio Apps
-6. Lovable
+7. Lovable
-7. Others...
+8. Others...

 Paste prompt in each → Click generate → Move to next
 ```

 **Step 4: Active Monitoring & Iteration**
-- Check platforms periodically as they generate
+- Check as they generate results
-- If one fails early → note why, document the failure mode
+- If one fails early → note what went wrong
 - Screenshot everything as you go

 **Step 5: Collection & Organization**
-- Publish/deploy code if possible
+- Deploy code if possible
 - Create platform subfolders
 - Save screenshots with consistent naming
 - Create quick list of what worked/failed